MayKoder/Diamond-Engine/README.md

  - Resource manager should update files if the last modified date is changed, but if a file is changed while the engine is closed, this update won't happen until the file is changed again with the editor running.
  - Add icons to every button possible, images are better than text.
  - Clear out outdated code comments.
+ - .model file optimizations, saving a lot of useless data.

 <br></br>
 ## MIT License